rust-lang/rust/doc/tutorial.md

 # Getting started

+There are [nightly builds] available for some Linux distributions.
-The Rust compiler currently must be built from a [tarball], unless you are on Windows, in which case using the [installer][win-exe] is recommended.
+Otherwise, the Rust compiler currently must be built from a [tarball].
+See the wiki for [build instructions].
+There is a [Windows installer] for Rust 0.8, but it is not supported.

 Since the Rust compiler is written in Rust, it must be built by a precompiled "snapshot" version of itself (made in an earlier state